Skip to main content

 "Dispute" means any dispute, difference or question of interpretation arising out of or in connection with this Connection Agreement (including any dispute regarding pre- contractual negotiations, the existence, validity or termination of this Connection Agreement or the consequences of non-existence or invalidity of this Connection Agreement), whether contractual or non-contractual;

 "End User Organisation AUP" means the End User Organisation acceptable use policy, being requirements and obligations relating to End User organisations use of the Service(s).
-A copy is available on the NHS Digital website at End user organisation acceptable use policy.
+A copy is available on the NHS England website at End user organisation acceptable use policy.

 "End User Organisation" means any recipient or commissioning body using or commissioning a Connecting Party’s products or services which interface with Service(s) (whether directly, or indirectly via an agent or other commissioning body);

 "HSSI" (or High Severity Service(s) Incident) sometimes referred to as a 'major incident', is an Incident that causes a serious interruption of business activities.
-NHS Digital assesses and defines the severity of an Incident in terms of the urgency and level of adverse impact(s), such as the number of users affected, ability to deliver patient care, data security and/or integrity, reputation and/or financial loss.
+NHS England assesses and defines the severity of an Incident in terms of the urgency and level of adverse impact(s), such as the number of users affected, ability to deliver patient care, data security and/or integrity, reputation and/or financial loss.
 Incidents with a severity level 1 or 2 are HSSIs;

 "HSSI Manager" means an individual who shall be a single point of contact for HSSIs and who possesses the skills, knowledge and experience to resolve incidents in the shortest possible timeframe, and has the authority to convene the relevant experts to meet the objectives of a Multi-Party Intervention;